 Therefore, demand sensing is not a forecasting approach.
-It is a method of falsely improving the forecast accuracy by changing the forecast in the way that can never translate into an improvement in supply chain performance.
+It is a method of falsely improving the forecast accuracy by changing the forecast in a way that can never translate into an improvement in supply chain performance.

 Why Demand Sensing is Not a Forecasting Approach

-The reason that demand sensing is not a supply chain forecasting approach is that makes changes to the forecast within lead times, and therefore when supply planning cannot respond.
+The reason that demand sensing is not a supply chain forecasting approach is that it makes changes to the forecast within lead times, and therefore when supply planning cannot respond.

 This is for a variety of reasons: